zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

-* `INDEX` allows you to choose which ingredient to edit by specifying its position in the currently displayed ingredient list.
+* `INDEX` allows you to choose which ingredient to edit by specifying its position in the currently displayed inventory.

 * `[in/NAME], [iq/QUANTITY], [iu/UNIT]` allows you to specify the ingredient information to update.
 None of them are mandatory, but at least one must be specified.

-* The updated ingredient must not be a duplicate of an existing ingredient in the inventory. <br>
+* The updated ingredient must not be a duplicate of another existing ingredient in the inventory. <br>
-  i.e. Updated ingredient and existing ingredient must not have the same `NAME` and `UNIT`.
+  i.e. Updated ingredient and the other existing ingredient must not have the same `NAME` and `UNIT`.

 </div>